Rent safe and private dog parks hosted by locals

 A Shepherd dog shows barrier reactivity over a fence

-How to address your dog’s barrier reactivity
+4) How to address your dog’s barrier reactivity right now

 Management of triggering situations

-Don’t worry — you don’t have to be perfect.
+Don’t worry, though.
+You don’t have to be perfect.
 Your dog will still react to triggers.
-You can’t control the whole world.
-And no one expects you to!
-Just a little bit of effort can go a long way to managing your dog’s behavior in the meantime, though:
+You can’t control the whole world—and no one expects you to!

 • Use tools like basket muzzles or “ignore me” patches as a visual cue to get more space from strangers while out on walks if your dog struggles with reactions on leash.